shubhamsharma2107/soc-automation-homelab/phase4.md

-## Phase 4: SOAR Automation with Shuffle & Discord Notifications
+## Phase 4: SOAR Integration & Automation

 With detection and case management in place, the final phase focuses on **automation and alerting**.
 We will deploy **Shuffle** as our SOAR (Security Orchestration, Automation and Response) platform to build an automated workflow that: